Preparedness Advice Blog

 At the solar cook off there were successes and near failures.
 I want to write about one of the near failures.
 This was something I have heard about in the past and have been told that it worked.
 Now this improsed oven was not a complete failure, I can see some possible uses for it.

 A young lady brought a tire and window and attempted to make a solar oven with them.
-She set the tire on concrete and put an open topped aluminum dish in it filled with potatoes and zucchini. …Read More...
+She set the tire on concrete and put an open topped aluminum dish in it filled with potatoes and zucchini.
+She then placed the window over the top to contain the heat.…Read More...

 Reflective solar cookers

 This is part two on the solar cookoff.
 As I mentioned yesterday the reflective type solar ovens did not perform as well as the box style.
 However this does not mean that we should discard them, they have their place.
 First, they are easy to make and improvise.
 Second on a bright hot summer day, they work well.

 My friend who appears in the following videos uses them to cook with on a regular basis.
 To make them more efficient, he cooks in mason jars that have been painted black.
 Before he paints them, he put a strip of masking tape on one side. …Read More...

 I am a big fan of solar ovens for a number of reasons, including the following.